ezelkow1/discord-key-bot/README.md

-!take game name - Will give you one of the keys for the game in a DM !mygames - Will give a list of games you have taken (this is only active when you are using a user database explained below) !search search-string - Will search the database for matching games
+!take game name - Will give you one of the keys for the game in a DM !mygames - Will give a list of games you have taken (this is only active when you are using a user database explained below) !search search-string - Will search the database for matching games !totals - Will give a total count of games and the total number of keys stored
 ```

 The latest release can be found here: https://github.com/ezelkow1/discord-key-bot/releases/latest